Buying a foreclosure or REO property in

-A REO, on the contrary, is a much neater and attractive proposition.
+A REO, conversely, is a more tidy and attractive transaction.
 The REO property did not find a buyer during foreclosure auction.
-The lender now owns it.
-The lender will attend to the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from standard disclosure requirements.
-For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to disclose any defects they are informed of.
+Now the bank owns it.
+The lender will take care of the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from typical disclosure requirements.
+For example, in California, banks are not required to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to reveal any defects they are knowledgeable of.

 Are REO's a bargain in Evansville?

 Prepared to make an offer?

-Most banks have a REO department that you'll work with in buying a REO property from them.
-Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Most lenders have a REO department that you'll work with when buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for taking offers.
-Since banks most commonly sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.
+Since banks almost always sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unknown damage and retract the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to counter offer.
-Then it will be your decision whether to accept their counter, or offer a counter to the counter offer.
-Realize, you'll be contending with a process that probably involves a group of people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+Once you've made your offer, you can expect the bank to respond with a counter offer.
+Then it will be up to you to decide whether to accept their counter, or make another counter offer.
+Understand, you'll be working with a process that probably involves a group of people at the bank, and they don't work evenings or weekends.
+It's quite common for the process of offers and counter offers to take days or even weeks.